-To get rid of a fairy knot that you already have, it’s going take a keen eye, a bottle of conditioner, a rattail comb, and some diligence.
+Another method to get rid of a fairy knot that you already have involves a keen eye, a bottle of conditioner, a rattail comb, and some diligence.
 When you have the fairy knot singled out, you’ll need to apply conditioner right on that tiny bulb.
-Gently rub until you finally see the knot start to part and proceed to undo it with pointed tip of the comb.
+Gently rub until you finally see the knot start to part and proceed to undo it with the pointed tip of the comb.

-The process should be reminiscent to all the times you’ve used a stick-like object to remove a knot from your shoelaces.
-Though, unlike those times, you should avoid any jabbing movement with your rattail comb or you might risk causing frays along the hair shaft.
+The process should be reminiscent of all the times you’ve used a stick-like object to remove a knot from your shoelaces.
+Though you should avoid any jabbing movement with your rattail comb or you might risk causing frays along the hair shaft.

 Get Trims Regularly

 On average, most people grow around six inches of hair per year.
-If have hair that is 12 inches long, then your ends are roughly two-years-old.
+If you have hair that is 12 inches long, then your ends are roughly two years old.
 This means those ends have gone through every wash and detangle session, every heat or chemical process, and all of the friction and tugging from styling.
 The longer your hair, the more your ends have endured in their lifespan.

 The wear and tear that comes with everyday styling can not only hurt your ends, but it can travel up the hair shaft and cause splits and tangles in areas that aren’t ideal for length retention.
-All this can be minimized with a small trim every two to four months.
-Removing a half inch is a good starting point, but you may be able to get away with more or less depending on your hair’s condition and overall length goals.
+All this can be minimized with a small trim.
+Removing a half-inch is a good starting point, but you may be able to get away with more or less depending on your hair’s condition and overall length goals.

 Use the "Search and Destroy" Method

-You’ll repeat the process for every fairy knot you come across.
+Repeat the process for every fairy knot you come across.
 Like anything else in life, the more you do it, the better and faster you’ll get.
-But, to be completely honest, it is a time consuming method.
-If you can remain dedicated though, your crown of glory will reap all the benefits that come from stopping hair damage in its tracks.
+But, to be completely honest, it is a time-consuming method.
+If you can remain dedicated, your crown of glory will reap all the benefits that come from stopping hair damage in its tracks.